cayeborreo/spunky-potato/content/posts/20190728 - When in Bohol.md

 ---
-title: When in Bohol
+title: When In Bohol
-date: '2019-07-28T19:10:26.191Z'
+date: "2019-07-28T19:10:26.191Z"
-template: 'post'
+template: "post"
 draft: false
-slug: '/posts/when-in-bohol'
+slug: "/posts/when-in-bohol"
-category: 'Travel'
+category: "Travel"
 tags:
-  - 'bohol'
+  - "bohol"
-  - 'adventure'
+  - "adventure"
-  - 'first'
+  - "first"
-  - 'solo'
+  - "solo"
-description: 'On my first solo trip, I finally get to see a famous postcard favorite in the flesh (and discover islands with amazing marine life along the way).'
+description: "On my first solo trip, I finally get to see a famous postcard favorite in the flesh (and discover islands with amazing marine life along the way)."
 ---

 <figure>